 I also noticed that in recent QGIS releases the tickness of polygons border lines is exported bigger than should be.
 At least up to QGIS 2.8.* this was working as expected.

-#2 Updated by Andrea Aime about 4 years ago
+#2 Updated by Andrea Aime over 4 years ago

 The use case above is for "<ElseFilter/>", not linked to property based symbology as I defined it above (as in, having a single property, e.g., thickness, use directly an attribute).

 About the thickness, it was too small before, and has been fixed, at least when you are exporting while the properties are defined in mm, since SLD only knows about pixels.
 If you have a case where the unit is pixels and it's not exported using the correct value please open a separate ticket (I do not monitor redmine btw, better discuss also on the list).

-#4 Updated by Andrea Aime about 4 years ago
+#4 Updated by Andrea Aime over 4 years ago

 I believe this report got misunderstood and wrongly closed.... this was was about symbols using attributes directly for widths, colors, shapes (e.g., fillColor = myFeatureAttribute), not about using filters to match them.
 The expression is in the symbolizer here, not in the filter.